 In certain circumstances, the Fund may repurchase Common Shares.
 Common Shareholders who tender all shares held, or considered to be held, by them will be treated as having sold their shares and generally will realize a capital gain or loss.
 If a Common Shareholder tenders fewer than all or its shares, such shareholder may be treated as having received a distribution under Section 301 of the Code ("Section 301 distribution") unless the repurchase is treated as being either (i) "substantially disproportionate" with respect to such Common Shareholder or (ii) otherwise "not essentially equivalent to a dividend" under the relevant rules of the Code.
 A Section 301 distribution is not treated as a sale or exchange giving rise to a capital gain or loss, but rather is treated as a dividend to the extent supported by the Fund's current and accumulated earnings and profits, with the excess treated as a return of capital reducing the Common Shareholder's tax basis in Fund shares, and thereafter as capital gain.
-Where a tendering Common Shareholder is treated as receiving a dividend, there is a risk that non-tendering Common Shareholder is treated as receiving a dividend will be treated as having received a taxable distribution from the Fund.
+Where a tendering Common Shareholder is treated as receiving a dividend, there is a risk that non-tendering Common Shareholders whose interests in the Fund increase as a result of such tender will be treated as having received a taxable distribution from the Fund.
 The extent of such risk will vary depending upon the particular circumstances of the tender offer, in particular whether such offer is a single and isolated event or is part of a plan for periodically repurchasing the Common Shares; if isolated, any such risk is likely remote.